BitcoinUnlimited/BitcoinUnlimited/doc/build-macos.md

 Other commands:
 -------

-    ./src/bitcoind -daemon # Starts the bitcoin daemon.
+    ./src/bitcoind -daemon # Starts the Bitcoin daemon.
     ./src/bitcoin-cli --help # Outputs a list of command-line options.
     ./src/bitcoin-cli help # Outputs a list of RPC commands when the daemon is running.

 Using Qt Creator as IDE
 ------------------------
-You can use Qt Creator as an IDE, for bitcoin development.
+You can use Qt Creator as an IDE, for Bitcoin development.
 Download and install the community edition of [Qt Creator](https://www.qt.io/download/).
 Uncheck everything except Qt Creator during the installation process.